 The TDL Perspectives project is an ongoing series of interviews with thought leaders who are involved in our mission of democratizing behavioral science.
 We pick out specific insights that are at the frontier of current events in behavioral science, whether that means applications that plug our insights into various industries or theoretical discussions about the contentious frontier of current research.
-If you have thoughts about these discussions, have expertise you’d like to share, or want to contribute in some way, feel free to reach out to Nathan at email@example.com.
+If you have thoughts about these discussions, have the expertise you’d like to share, or want to contribute in some way, feel free to reach out to Nathan at firstname.lastname@example.org.

 Today, Sekoul Krastev, a Managing Director at The Decision Lab, sits down with Nathan to discuss artificial intelligence and the future of human choices.
 We zoom in on the intersection between AI and behavioral science to understand how the decision-making landscape undergoes periodic transitions and what can be done to make the world a better place in this context.
 We deconstruct the various ways that people in relevant fields think about human and machine cognition.
 Then, we look to the future of technology to understand how these different understandings of decision-making inform potential solutions to current problems.

 TDL is a socially conscious consulting firm.
 Our mission is to translate insights from behavioral research into practical, scalable solutions—ones that create better outcomes for everyone.

 - Even if decisions are made in an instant, the process is one spread out in time.
 This is not always the case for machines and it changes the way they are designed.